Your Language Center - available at each campus

 Organization and implementation of specialized English courses (Mechanical Engineering, Environmental Engineering)

-Language Center Student Assistant
+Language Center Student Assistants

 German as a Foreign Language